erbou-sdsc/user-profile-merger/README.md

 ### Encoding rules

-Specify the _encoding_ of files that matches the given regex _file_ pattern.
+Specify the encoding for files that match the given _file_ pattern regex.
-Patterns must matches from the start of the file path name.
+Patterns must match from the beginning of the file path.
+Set _file_ to null to use the default encoding.
+The _--encoding_ command-line argument takes precedence over the default encoding.

 ```
 {
     "encode": [
-       { "encoding": null, "comment": "use null as default to autmatically detect the encoding." },
+       { "encoding": null, "comment": "auto detection" },
        { "file": "(?i:.*\\.utf8)$",   "encoding": "UTF-8" }
     ],
 }